oasci/metalflare/study/dissemination/reports/sims/README.md

 ## Beta sheets

+Most of these aforementioned residues are either in, or near, antiparallel beta sheet.
+Changes in these backbones could therefore stabilize or destabilize the hydrogen-bonding network.
+Below, we show two relevant -NH to O= hydrogen bonding near the cysteine sensor residues.

 ### His148 to Thr203

+Forming a disulfide bond between Cys147 and Cys204 substantially stabilizes the beta-sheet.

 !!! quote ""
     <figure markdown>
     ![](../../../figures/f-beta-sheets/f001-his148_h-thr203_o/f001-his148_h-thr203_o-pdf.svg){ width=700 }
     </figure>

+Indeed, the hydrogen bonding probability increases from 0.865 to 0.997 when using a H to O cutoff of 2.5 Å. (For an cutoff rationale, please see our [protocol](../../../methods/01-protocols/hbond).)
+Cu(I) binding induces the opposite effect by destabilizing the beta strand with a probability of 0.063 of forming the hydrogen bond.

 ### Asn146 to Ser205